raymondEhlers/aliceDockerCVMFS/README.md

 ### Compiling Inside of the Docker Container

+0. Follow the instructions [above](#setup-aliphysics-and-the-alice-environment) regarding setting up AliPHysics and the ALICE environment!

 1. Start Docker and make your $HOME directory available to the Docker container.
 If necessary, other folders can be made available in the [user configuration](#startdocker.sh-user-configuration).

     ```bash